autocrossblog/autocrossblog.github.io/_posts/2011-03-25-success-the-bushings-are-removed-from-the-upper-control-arms.md

 permalink: success-the-bushings-are-removed-from-the-upper-control-arms
 image:
 categories: [ 350z, nissan, setup, suspension, video ]
+description: Explore this blog post about the importance of having the right tools, using a home repair task as an example.
+See images and video of the process.
 ---

 Well, it just goes to show you.
 Having the right tool for a job is the key to getting the job done right.

 Last night I spent some time trying to get the bushings out again, I didn't have any luck.
 I then ran to Home Depot and picked up a 6" vise.